 Climate reporting and mandatory disclosure

-Many large electricity buyers and users are already subject to emissions reporting requirements under the National Greenhouse and Energy Reporting Act 2007 (the NGER Act); however, the proposed regime will require far wider and more granular disclosures of climate-related information.
-The NGER Act will operate alongside the proposed regime, and inform scope 1 and 2 emissions accounting methodologies.
+Many large electricity buyers and users are already subject to emissions reporting requirements under the National Greenhouse and Energy Reporting Act 2007 (Cth) (NGER Act); however, the new mandatory CRFD regime requires far wider and more granular disclosures of climate-related information.
+The NGER Act will operate alongside the regime.
+Entities that are required to measure and report on their scope 1 and 2 emissions under the NGER Act framework are permitted to use this method when reporting under the CRFD regime (though will also need to familiarise themselves with the Greenhouse Gas Protocol, and use this framework to measure their scope 3 emissions).
 Some entities will trigger both mandatory climate reporting and NGER Act reporting, and may find that their reporting periods differ if they have a financial year that differs from the NGER reporting year.

 Safeguard Mechanism